Skip to main content

-In degenerative retinal diseases, such as age-related macular degeneration or retinitis pigmentosa, the photoreceptors (rods and cones) fail, leading to blindness.
-By stimulating the bipolar cells directly, bypassing the lost rods and cones, visual input can be restored to the brain.
+Vision is the product of many layers of cells passing visual information into the brain.
+In degenerative retinal diseases, like age-related macular degeneration, the light-sensitive first layer of cells (rods and cones) fail, leading to blindness.
+By stimulating the next layer of cells (bipolar cells) directly, bypassing the lost rods and cones, visual input can be restored to the brain.

 An illustration of the anatomy of a healthy retina, starting with the retinal ganglion cells, then bipolar cells, and finally photoreceptors (rods & cones).

-Science PRIMA works by stimulating the remaining cells in the retina
+Science PRIMA bypasses lost photoreceptors and stimulates the remaining cells in the retina with two components.

 A short video showing how the PRIMA device is implanted and a simulation of what some may experience using the device.